About this Document

 Cyberthreats are becoming more numerous and sophisticated.
 Minimizing the damage that a cyberattack can cause to a network requires monitoring and threat prevention on various levels.

-That's why AXS Guard is equipped with an advanced firewall that does more than just block set types of traffic; it provides additional safeguards, such as firewall authentication, GeoIP filtering, IP blacklisting and brute-force attack protection, which can be combined with intrusion prevention and intrusion detection and SecureDNS, systems that identify and prevent malicious activity such as hacking attempts, malware distribution and other types of cyberthreats.
+That's why AXS Guard is equipped with an advanced firewall that does more than just block set types of traffic; it provides additional safeguards, such as firewall authentication, GeoIP filtering, IP blacklisting and brute-force attack protection, which can be combined with intrusion prevention and intrusion detection and DNS security, features that identify and prevent malicious activity such as hacking attempts, malware distribution and other types of cyberthreats.

 With firewall authentication, you can easily verify the identity of users who are attempting to access resources on your network.
 Firewall authentication also offers the advantage of granular access control, which enables network administrators to exercise more precise control over access to specific network resources or services.